 I saw your bad side too.
 I remember the youth canoe outing where Reva lost her teeth.
 Boy were you angry.
-I felt bad for Reva, but in a strange way I loved you even more.
+I felt bad for Reva, but in a strange way, I loved you even more.
 I saw that you were h-u-m-a-n.
 I already knew Gene Milioni and Ron Johnson, the other pastors, were human, having seen their angry outbursts, and now you were mortal too.
-(Remember I am writing this from the perspective of a fifteen year old boy.)
+(Remember I am writing this from the perspective of a fifteen-year-old boy.)

 In 1976 I enrolled at Midwestern Baptist College in Pontiac, Michigan.
-I met my wife at Midwestern, and after leaving there in the Spring of 1979, we embarked on a twenty-five year journey in the pastorate, a journey that took us to seven churches.
+I met my wife at Midwestern, and after leaving there in the Spring of 1979, we embarked on a twenty-five-year journey in the pastorate, a journey that took us to seven churches.

 In 1983, I started the Somerset Baptist Church in Somerset, Ohio.
 I put to use the things I learned from you, Dr. Tom Malone, and my professors at Midwestern.
 I put soul-winning first.
 I committed myself to being a faithful preacher of the truths found in the King James Bible.
 And “God” blessed the work I did.
-Somerset Baptist Church grew from a handful people to over two-hundred.
+Somerset Baptist Church grew from a handful of people to over two hundred.
 We were the largest non-Catholic church in Perry County.

 You and I reconnected and I had you come and preach for us.
 I believe it was a special service and the church was packed with people.
 The people loved you and I was thrilled to show off my mentor to them.
 I suppose, deep down, I needed your approbation.

 You invited me to come and preach at your church, Braintree Baptist Temple in Braintree, Massachusetts.
-I now know that the real reason you had me come and preach was because you saw some things that concerned you.
+I now know that the real reason you had me come and preach was that you saw some things that concerned you.
 My workaholic, Type-A personality was good for growing a church but not so good for me or my family.
 Sadly, it took me many more years before I realized this.

 We stayed in your home in Massachusetts and spent a few days traveling around the area.
 This was the first “vacation” our family had ever taken and it would be the last one for many years.
 I was too busy and thought I was too important to take any time off.
 Even when I later took vacations, I never took them just to be taking one.
 I always had a church or conference to preach at while we were on “vacation.”